APANet: Adaptive Prototypes Alignment Network for Few-Shot Semantic Segmentation

 \textbf{COCO-20$^i$ Results.} The results on COCO-20$^i$ are reported in Table~\ref{coco}.
 Our method performs competitively with state-of-the-art approaches in the 1-shot setting and significantly outperforms recent methods in the 5-shot scenario.
-We still achieve the state-of-the-art results with significant improvement (4.9\% and 6.3\% with 1- and 5-shot) even compared the latest SCLNet~\cite{SCLNet} with the ResNet-101 backbone.
-Using the FB-IoU metric, the proposed APANet also achieves significant improvement over state-of-the-arts in both the 1-shot and 5-shot settings.
-These results suggest that our additional class-agnostic branch constrains the model to learn better feature representation and yield an unbiased classifier, while other methods may tend to predict some novel-class objects as the background even if more support information is supplied.
+We still achieve the state-of-the-art results, with significant improvement (4.9\% and 6.3\% with 1- and 5-shot) even compared with the latest SCLNet~\cite{SCLNet} with the ResNet-101 backbone.
+Using the FB-IoU metric, the proposed APANet also achieves significant improvement over the state-of-the-arts in both the 1-shot and 5-shot settings.
+These results suggest that our additional class-agnostic branch promotes the model to learn better feature representation and yields an unbiased classifier, while other methods may tend to mis-predict some novel-class objects as the background even if more support information is supplied.

-\textbf{Qualitative Results.} We show some qualitative results on the PASCAL-5$^i$ and COCO-20$^i$ test set in Fig.~\ref{fig:qvis}.
+\textbf{Qualitative Results.} We show some qualitative results on the PASCAL-5$^i$ and COCO-20$^i$ test sets in Fig.~\ref{fig:qvis}.
 We can make the following observations.
 First, our method is capable of making correct predictions even if the background of the query image contains some other targets, \eg, the \emph{person} and \emph{TV} in the third and eighth columns.
 Second, the baseline method may segment only parts of the novel-class object because of the prior bias, which hinders the segmentation of the novel-class object.
 In contrast, the proposed method has a better generalization performance when there is diverse semantics among objects in the support-query images.
-Third, we note that our method may fail when some small objects are present in the foreground, \eg, the person on TV (the sixth column).
+Third, we note that our method may fail when the support objects are mostly occluded~(\eg, the bus in the fourth column) or some small objects are presented in the foreground~(\eg, the person on TV in the sixth column).